Glossary of Sailing Terms

 Rudder – the turning blade in the water, at the stern (rear), attached to the tiller.

-Rules - there are some that apply whilst underway on the water.
+Rules - there are some basic rules that apply whilst underway on the water.

 Run; Running – the direction or point of sail 180-degrees from the wind source (ie. from behind).